 2. Conduct a street light inventory

 Work with your utility, city finance departments, and/or energy service companies (ESCOs) to assess number and location of street lights, fixture type and wattage, utility vs. city owned, metered vs. unmetered, and maintenance arrangement.
 ESCOs often include this inventory service in their standard retrofit contracts.
+The business case for converting municipally-owned street lights is generally strongest, the Department of Energy’s Street Lighting Acquisition Evaluation Tool helps calculate the financial value of acquiring your city’s street lights from a utility.

 3. Identify any financial incentives

-Contact your utility’s commercial energy efficiency program to determine availability of incentives for municipal outdoor lighting and street light retrofits.
+Cities should contact the utility’s commercial energy efficiency program to determine availability of incentives for municipal outdoor lighting and street light retrofits.

 4. Define the scope of work